 The maximum passenger weight is 16½ stones.
 We also have to be able to fasten the seatbelt.

 How long are the vouchers valid for?

-Vouchers are valid for a period of ten months from the date of issue.
+Vouchers are valid for a period of one year from the date of issue.

 Are there any age restrictions?